How to Exfoliate Body Skin to Reduce Strawberry Legs

 Key Takeaways

-- Chemical exfoliants (salicylic acid, glycolic acid) penetrate pores better than scrubs
+- Chemical exfoliants (salicylic acid, glycolic acid) work deeper than scrubs

-- Always exfoliate BEFORE shaving, never after—reduces ingrown hairs by 50%+
+- Always exfoliate before shaving, never after — reduces ingrown hairs

-- Moisturize immediately after—dry skin makes strawberry legs more visible
+- Moisturize right away — dry skin makes strawberry legs more visible

 - Results take 4-12 weeks depending on severity; keratosis pilaris takes longest